fzuo/homepage/docs/research.md

 <li> Chenglong Fu, Xiaojiang Du, Qiang Zeng, Zhenyu Zhao, Fei Zuo, and Jia Di.
 "Seeing is believing: Extracting semantic information from video for verifying IoT events", The 17th ACM Conference on Security and Privacy in Wireless and Mobile Networks
 (WiSec), 2024.

+<li> Fei Zuo, Cody Tompkins, Gang Qian, Junghwan Rhee, Xianshan Qu, and Bokai Yang.
+"ChatGPT as an assembly language interpreter for computing education", Journal of Computing Sciences in Colleges, vol 40, No. 2, 2024.

 <li> Xianshan Qu, Fei Zuo, Xiaopeng Li and Junghwan Rhee.
 "Context Matters: Investigating Its Impact on ChatGPT’s Bug Fixing Performance", The 22nd IEEE/ACIS International Conference on Software Engineering Research, Management and Applications (SERA), 2024.

 <li> Xin Zhang, Yuqi Song, Wyatt McCurdy, Xiaofeng Wang and Fei Zuo.
 "Revising the Problem of Partial Labels from the Perspective of CNNs' Robustness", The 22nd IEEE/ACIS International Conference on Software Engineering Research, Management and Applications (SERA), 2024.